3.3 Venndir Labels

 Percentage labels are shown together with main counts when main counts are shown.

-- The percentages are calculated directly from the main counts, and it would be confusing if they did not appear together.
+- Percentages are calculated directly from main counts, and as a result it is most intuitive for them appear together.

-- When main counts are hidden, the percentage may be placed either inside or outside.
+- However, if main counts are hidden, the percentage may be placed inside or outside.

 - When the number of items exceeds